DebuggerOR/spin_err/README.md

 check the python implementation at https://github.com/DebuggerOR/spin_err_python. do you think there will be error there too? ans - as long as there is no compilation, no problems are expected.

+## see also
+our slides about spin lock & contention and course material are at https://github.com/DebuggerOR/multicore_seminar.